Revenge and The Count of Monte Cristo

 Edmond Dantès was schooled in the ways of the “Mystic Orient” after his escape from imprisonment, and Amanda Clarke likewise turns to the East for both training and inspiration.
 “As you were warned, revenge is a stony path,” her personal sensei, Satoshi Takeda, tells her.
 “Inside the viper’s nest, you must be a viper too.”
 Takeda also warns Clarke of the potential pitfalls of her secret mission.
 “The task in front of you requires absolute focus.
 If you let your emotions guide you, you will fail.”

-The emotions of both Edmond Dantès and Amanda Clarke do indeed sidetrack them from their respective quests for revenge.
+The emotions of both Edmond Dantès and Amanda Clarke do indeed sidetrack them from their respective quests.
 For the Count of Monte Cristo, it is his love from decades earlier, Mercedes Herrera, that distracts him.
-“She said these words with such overwhelming grief, in such a desperate voice, that when he heard it a sob rose in the Count’s throat,” Alexandre Dumas writes in his novel.
+“She said these words with such overwhelming grief, in such a desperate voice, that when he heard it a sob rose in the Count’s throat,” Alexandre Dumas writes in The Count of Monte Cristo.
 “The lion was tamed, the avenging angel overcome.”

 On Revenge, Amanda Clarke’s soft spot is her childhood friend Jack Porter.
-When Porter is beaten, bloodied, and bruised – the unintended victim from one of the many aspects of her trickery – Clarke begins to reconsider her mission.
+When Porter is beaten, bloodied, and bruised – an unintended victim of her charade – Clarke begins to reconsider her mission.
 “After what happened to Jack, I think it’s clear I need to minimize the fallout for what I’m doing,” she says.
 “I think it’s a good time to push pause on all of this.”

 The Count of Monte Cristo likewise places his own schemes on hold when the collateral damage becomes too great.
 He leaves Paris and returns to the Chateau d’If, his former prison that has since been shut down and turned into a tourist attraction.
 While visiting the facility, however, he is reminded of the torment he suffered and rediscovers the will for vengeance.

-Amanda Clarke’s suspension of her own plans are likewise temporary – when she realizes that Victoria Grayson, who had an affair with her father, has insinuated that she was raped by him instead, the thirst for revenge grows strong within Clarke as well.
+Amanda Clarke’s suspension of her own plans is likewise temporary – when she realizes that Victoria Grayson, who had an affair with her father, has insinuated that she was raped by him instead, the thirst for revenge grows strong again in Clarke as well.

 At the heart of each beats the same classic tale of revenge, however, with the original a literary classic that has withstood the test of time and the latter a worthy twenty-first century adaptation in its own right.